Why do so?

 Exploration across all storylines

 The proportion of extinct versus surviving storylines as a whole is another potentially useful measure.
 A higher proportion means there was a wider exploration of alternatives.
-If all participants contributed to their own storylines only there would be no dead storylines at all per generation (See the 5th diagram from the top).
-On the other hand, if all participants contributed to the same storyline in each new iteration there would be the highest possible proportion of dead storylines per iteration (=((N-1)*(N-1))/N= 81% – See the 4th diagram from the top ).
-In the MSC pretest, 61% of all storylines became extinct.
+If all participants contributed to their own storylines only there would be no dead storylines at all per generation (See diagram above).
+On the other hand, if all participants contributed to the same storyline in each new iteration there would be the highest possible proportion of dead storylines per iteration (=((N-1)*(N-1))/N= 81% – See diagram above ).
+In the MSC pretest, 64% of all storylines became extinct.
 In the Brexit pretest, 47% became extinct.
 There was less diversity in the form of exploration of alternatives.